Bringing Anthropic Skills to GitHub Copilot

 Why This Works

-The catalog pattern achieves the same separation:
+The catalog does the same:

-• Discovery: The catalog table (always in context)
+• Discovery: Catalog table (always in context)

-• Content: Individual skill files (loaded on demand)
+• Content: Skill files (loaded on demand)

-• Modular, focused knowledge packages
+• Modular knowledge packages

-• On-demand loading keeps context lean
+• On-demand loading

 • Scales to hundreds of skills